drshahizan/courses/short/eda.md

 The course will also cover data visualization using Matplotlib, Seaborn, Plotly, and Bokeh.
 You will learn how to create informative and visually appealing plots, charts, and interactive visualizations to communicate your findings effectively.

-Moreover, you will delve into advanced EDA tools such as Polymer Search, Rattle (R Package), Pandas Profiling, DataPrep, and Trifacta.
-These tools offer additional functionalities and automation to streamline the EDA process, allowing you to gain insights more efficiently and effectively.
+Moreover, you will delve into advanced EDA tools such as Polymer Search, Rattle (R Package), Pandas Profiling, DataPrep, and Trifacta to enhance your analysis capabilities and automate certain EDA tasks.

-Throughout the course, you will work with diverse datasets from various domains, enabling you to apply the EDA techniques and tools learned to real-world scenarios.

-Additionally, you will be introduced to two essential tools in the data science ecosystem: Google Colab and GitHub.
-Google Colab provides a cloud-based Jupyter notebook environment with GPU support, allowing you to execute and collaborate on Python code seamlessly.
-GitHub is a version control system widely used for code sharing and collaboration in the data science community.
+Following the comprehensive coverage of EDA techniques and tools, you will have the opportunity to apply your knowledge and skills in an EDA project.
+This project will provide a real-world dataset where you will combine all the concepts learned throughout the course.
+You will engage in data cleaning, preprocessing, visualization, and exploratory analysis to extract valuable insights and present your findings.

 By the end of this course, you will have mastered the art of Exploratory Data Analysis using Python, equipped with the skills to uncover valuable insights from data and make data-driven decisions.
-You will also be proficient in utilizing various EDA tools to enhance your analysis capabilities.
+The EDA project will serve as a culmination of your learning, showcasing your ability to apply EDA concepts to real-world scenarios.

 ## Course Topics:
 1. Introduction to Python for Data Science